Beyond Fine Pitch: Exaddon Probe Testing Now Live

 An optical micrograph of a demonstrator array for probe testing microLEDs, 3D printed with Exaddon's technology.

-An optical micrograph of a demonstrator array for probe testing microLEDs.
-This 128 probe array would give testers a 64x efficiency increase, compared to the 2 probe approach currently used in the industry.
+An optical micrograph of a demonstrator array for wafer probing microLEDs.
+This 128 probe array would give testers a massive 64x efficiency increase, compared to the 2 probe approach currently used in the industry.

-Amongst the most secretive and high-tech industries in the world, the $500bn semiconductor industry [1] depends on a complex and demanding process to ensure that defect-free dies make it into packaged components; probe testing.
+Amongst the most secretive and high-tech industries in the world, the $500bn semiconductor industry [1] depends on a complex and demanding process to ensure that defect-free dies make it into packaged components; wafer probing.

-Despite all the innovation and resources available, the probe testing industry is struggling to reach pitches below 40 μm, limiting chip design and the continued scaling necessary to keep up with consumer demand.
+Despite all the innovation and resources available, the wafer probing industry is struggling to reach pitches below 40 μm, limiting chip design and the continued scaling necessary to keep up with consumer demand.

 Nowhere is this more apparent than in microLEDs.